chalk board with back to school anxiety written on it

 Complete Back-to-School Shopping

-• School supplies: Make a list of necessary supplies such as notebooks, pencils, backpacks, and any specific items requested by the school.
+• School supplies: Make a list of school supplies such as notebooks, pencils, backpacks, and any specific items requested by the school.
 Shopping early helps avoid last-minute stress and ensures you have everything needed on the first day back to school.

 • Tech: Ensure that any required technology, such as calculators or tablets, is in working order and ready for use.
-If your child needs any new gear, like sports equipment or art supplies, purchase those in advance as well.
+If your teen needs any new gear, like sports equipment or art supplies, purchase those in advance as well.

 Establish and Reinforce Routines

-• Adjust the sleep schedule: Gradually shift your child’s bedtime and wake-up time to align with their school schedule.
+• Adjust the sleep schedule: Gradually shift your teens’ bedtime and wake-up time to align with their school schedule.
 A week or two before school starts, start adjusting their bedtime by 15-30 minutes each night to help them transition smoothly.

 • Homework time: Set up a designated space for homework and establish a regular time for studying each day.
-This helps your child get back into the habit of focusing on schoolwork and building good studying habits.
+This helps your teen get back into the habit of focusing on schoolwork and building good studying habits.

 Discuss School Expectations with Your Teen

-Speak with your child about their goals and expectations for the year and any concerns they might have.
+Speak with your teen about their goals and expectations for the year and any concerns they might have.
 Setting realistic goals and addressing worries early can help them start the year with a positive mindset.

 Foster a Positive Mindset